testing-library/testing-library-docs/docs/native-testing-library/setup.md

 configuration assuming you use Jest and a moderately recent version of React Native.

-We strongly encourage you to use Jest with the `Native Testing Library` preset.
+We strongly encourage you to use Jest with the `@testing-library/react-native` preset.
 The `react-native` preset should also work, but you'll be getting the best experience when using our preset.
 There may be some additional mocks you need to provide to such as mocks for `react-native-gesture-handler` when using